 This discrepancy between how the two tests incorporated their essay portions caused a fair amount of confusion for students and colleges.
 Ultimately, each college set its own policy about the two tests' Writing sections: some simply ignored SAT Writing scores and didn't require the ACT Writing, others considered SAT Writing but didn't require Writing with the ACT, and a third group considered SAT Writing and required the Writing with the ACT.

-To complicate the situation further, the SAT's essay is now a separate, optional section like the ACT’s.
-Nonetheless, the basic calculus remains the same: whether you take the ACT with or without Writing depends on whether the schools' you're applying to require it.
+To complicate the situation further, the SAT's essay has now been discontinued.
+This caused many schools to change their policy about ACT Writing as well.
+Very few schools now require ACT Writing.
+Nonetheless, the basic facts remain the same: whether you take the ACT with or without Writing depends on whether the schools you're applying to require it.

 The Key Consideration: Which Colleges Require ACT Writing?